tailstream-io/tailstream-agent/README.md

 # Tailstream Agent

-A lightweight Go agent that automatically discovers and parses common web server access logs, converting them to structured JSON format and shipping them to the Tailstream ingest API for real-time log[...]
+A lightweight Go agent that automatically discovers and parses common web server access logs, converting them to structured JSON format and shipping them to the Tailstream ingest API for real-time log analysis.

 ## ⚡ Quick Start